Mitsubishi Lancer: North America

+Safety

 Ninth generation (2007)

 In 2005, Mitsubishi revealed the "Concept X" model car at the Tokyo Motor Show and its "Concept Sportback" model at the Frankfurt Motor Show.
 The new Lancer was previewed by these two concepts.
 The new Lancer was officially revealed in January 2007 at the North American International Auto Show and went on sale in North American markets in March 2007 as a 2008 model.
 New Lancer features Mitsubishi's next-generation RISE safety body.

 Marketing

 Asia

 With the exception of the Lancer Evolution X, the Lancer is marketed as the Galant Fortis (Latin for strong, brave and resolute) in the Japanese domestic market because the sixth generation of Lancer is still in production at that time.
 It comes in three trim levels: Exceed, Super Exceed, and Sport.

 Due to the popular demand for the previous 2000-era Lancer in Singapore, it continued to be sold alongside the new 2007 era Lancer which was called "Lancer EX" to differentiate itself from the former for two years.
 The 1.5- and 2.0-liter engine sizes and a flagship GT trim level were available in Singapore.
 For model year 2009, the design was refreshed all around with an updated front grille, darkened clear tail lamps, and chrome lining with an additional floor console internally.
 The rear for the 2.0-liter variants had disc brakes for better stopping power.
-From 2014 models onwards, only a 1.6-liter engine was offered in Elegance and Sports trim with factory AM/FM radio, ducktail spoiler, and 16” black gloss 10-spoke chrome rims or 16” Spaco gunmetal rims.
+From 2014 models onwards, only a 1.6-liter engine was offered in Elegance and Sports trim with factory AM/FM radio, ducktail spoiler, and 16" black gloss 10-spoke chrome rims or 16" Spaco gunmetal rims.
 For a limited period between 2015 and 2017, the Lancer EX had a slightly revamped rear with double rectangular “C-shaped” LED tail lamp clusters and had its Lancer badge positioned to the center of the boot.

 In Malaysia, the Lancer was first launched in August 2007 with a sole variant known as GT.
 The Lancer was then updated in 2009 and an EX variant was launched in July 2010.
 In October 2010, the Sportback bodystyle was launched in October 2010.
 The Lancer was then updated in August 2012 and April 2014.
 Also, Proton had renewed cross-licensing and technology transfer agreements with Mitsubishi as of October 2008 and lead to the Proton Inspira which is a badge-engineered 2007–2017 Lancer.

 In Indonesia, only the GT is sold and it utilizes the 2.0-liter 4B1 engine and is sold alongside the Evolution X. The previous generation Lancer was still sold, marketed as the Cedia using the 1.8-liter 4G9 engine.